The automatic VMware Tools upgrade does not complete on a Windows Server 2008 Virtual Machine.

 Resolution

-Currently there is no resolution to this issue.
+There is currently no permanent resolution available for this issue.

-Log on as an administrator account, kill the 'vcredist_x86.exe' process that has a command line similar to:
+• Log in to the VM with an administrator account.
+Terminate the vcredist_x86.exe process that uses a command line similar to:

-VM setting "Check and upgrade VMware Tools before each power on" should not be enabled for Windows Server 2008 SP2 VMs, you can perform an interactive upgrade of VMware Tools in the VMs.
+• Do not enable the VM setting "Check and upgrade VMware Tools before each power on" on Windows Server 2008 SP2 VMs.

-Note: This is issue does not happen on Windows Server 2008 R2 SP1 VMs.
+Note - This issue does not occur on Windows Server 2008 R2 SP1 virtual machines.